chef-boneyard/chef-web-docs-2016/includes_install/includes_install_push_jobs_client.rst

 To set up the |push jobs| client:

 #.
 Add the |cookbook push jobs| cookbook to the run-list for each of the nodes on which |push jobs| is to be configured.
 #.
-Add the following attributes to the role used for nodes that are managed by |push jobs|:
+Add the following default attributes on all nodes that are managed by |push jobs|:

    .. code-block:: javascript